 The new law establishes reporting requirements for companies with income exceeding THB 200 million (USD 6 million) for each accounting period.
-These companies must submit a Transfer Pricing Disclosure Form ("TPD") detailing the name and information of the related companies and the total amounts of the related company's transactions.
-This form is attached to the company's annual tax return, which is normally due within 150 days of the company's fiscal year-end, normally the end of May for calendar-year based taxpayers.
+These companies must submit a Transfer Pricing Disclosure Form ("TPD") detailing the names and other information for related companies and the total amounts of all related company transactions.
+This form is attached to the company's annual tax return, which is normally due within 150 days of the company's fiscal year-end, normally the end of May for calendar-year based taxpayers (Section 71 ter).